LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    will result in the default value being used.

    :param arkode_mem: the ARKStep memory structure
-   :param tol: the nonlinear solver relative solution tolerance to use
+   :param rel_tol: the nonlinear solver relative solution tolerance to use
-   :param tol: the nonlinear solver absolute solution tolerance to use
+   :param abs_tol: the nonlinear solver absolute solution tolerance to use

    :retval ARK_SUCCESS: the value was successfully set
    :retval ARK_MEM_NULL: ``arkode_mem`` was ``NULL``